 I’ve cooked this a few times now and this is the verdict: the curtain calls aren’t for the star ingredient, as you would expect.
 No. I thought the easy pleasure of super fresh, well-cooked fish would take centre stage, but there’s no question that Alex Hely-Hutchinson’s alchemy has created a gold medal winner with the vegan aubergine, tomato and pearl barley combo all on its own.
 My tip: be generous with the pine nuts and, if you can, use the longer, creamier, Mediterranean ones.

 And it’s delicious cold.

 Want to make this recipe yourself?
 Get the recipe here.

-Get 26 Grains here!
-Or why not read about 26 Grains' favourite autumn flavour pairings with recipe recommendations from her book.
+Find out more about 26 Grains here!
+Or why not read about 26 Grains’ favourite autumn flavour pairings with recipe recommendations from her book.